-What is Share Buyback?
+What is Share Buyback or Stock Repurchase?

 Share buyback occurs when a company buys back shares from existing shareholders.
 This is normally done through a tender offer or open market transaction.

-What is Share Buyback?
+What is Share Buyback or Stock Repurchase?

 Why Do Companies Do Share Buybacks?